Surjectivity of the total Clifford invariant and Brauer dimension: Line bundle-valued quadratic forms and even Clifford algebras

 As in the case of central simple algebras with orthogonal involution, line bundle-valued quadratic forms do not generally enjoy a ``full'' Clifford algebra, of which the even Clifford algebra is the even degree part.
+Inspired by \cite[II~\S9]{book_of_involutions}, we can directly define the \linedef{Clifford bimodule} $\CliffAlg_1(\EE,q,\LL)$ of a quadratic form $(\EE,q,\LL)$, corresponding to the ``odd'' part of the classical Clifford algebra.